Khanyi Dhlomo: Early life

-Dhlomo was born in Umlazi, KwaZulu-Natal, the daughter of Oscar Dhlomo She went to school at Durban Girls' College, in Durban, while there she won the Thandi Face Cover Girl competition at the age of 16, which sparked her interest in media.
+Dhlomo was born in Umlazi, KwaZulu-Natal, the daughter of Oscar Dhlomo.
+She went to school at Durban Girls' College, in Durban.
+While there, she won the Thandi Face Cover Girl competition at the age of 16, which sparked her interest in media.

 She studied journalism at the University of Witwatersrand.

 Career

 In 1995, 20-year-old Dhlomo was hired as a news anchor at the South African Broadcasting Corporation (SABC), becoming the national broadcaster's first black newscaster.
-At the age of 22 Dhlomo was appointed as editor of the magazine, True Love.
+At the age of 22 Dhlomo was appointed as editor of True Love Magazine.
 Within a year of her appointment, the magazine's circulation doubled from 70,000 to 140,000 and the magazine became the most widely read women's magazine in South Africa.

 After eight years at True Love with a circulation of 1.9 million, Dhlomo stepped down as editor.
 Following the end of her first marriage she relocated to France where she worked as manager of South Africa's Tourism Board in Paris.
 In 2007 she graduated from Harvard Business School with an MBA which is where she met her second husband Chinezi Chijioke.

-In 2007 she returned home to South Africa at which time she founded Ndalo Media in partnership with Naspers and successfully published the magazine, Destiny.
-In 2008 Dhlomo launched DestinyConnect.com which serves as the online extension of Destiny magazine and in July 2009 Destiny Man, edited by Kojo Baffoe was launched together with its online extension DestinyMan.com.
+In 2007 she returned home to South Africa at which time she founded Ndalo Media in partnership with Naspers and successfully published Destiny Magazine.
+In 2008 Dhlomo launched DestinyConnect.com which serves as the online extension of Destiny magazine.
+In July 2009 Destiny Man, edited by Kojo Baffoe and it's online extension, DestinyMan.com were launched together.

-In 2013, Dhlomo launched the boutique department store, Luminance.
+In 2013, Dhlomo launched a boutique department store, Luminance.

-In 2018, in keeping with the closure of print-based media businesses worldwide, Dhlomo took the decision to close her media.
+In 2018, in keeping with the decline of print-based media businesses worldwide, Dhlomo took the decision to close her publishing media ventures.